mmowers/superpivot/README.md

 * Download csv: This will download the data you are viewing (after applying filters, aggregation, etc.) into a csv file in the downloads/ folder
 * Export config to URL: Clicking this will take the widget configurations and dump them into the URL address bar.
 You can use this URL to automatically set the widgets as they were when exported.
-Try copying & pasting the URL into a new window/tab to prove that it works.
+While the bokeh server is running, try copying & pasting the URL into a new window/tab to prove that it works.

 ## Resources
 This tool uses bokeh, built on python: